 |

-The Company’s Management and Board of Directors are responsible for the preparation of the other information.
-The other information comprises the Board’s report and management discussion and analysis included in the annual report but does not include the standalone financial statements and our auditor’s report thereon.
+The Company’s management and Board of Directors are responsible for the preparation of the other information.
+The other information comprises the information included in the annual report namely Directors' Report, Annexures to Board Report, Management Discussion and Analysis, Corporate Governance Report, Business Responsibility Statement, but d oes not include the financial statements and our auditor's report thereon.
+The Reports are expected to be made available to us after the date of this auditors' report.

-In connection with our audit of the standalone financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit, or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.

 The Board of Directors are responsible for overseeing the Company’s financial reporting process.